tudurom/bsc-thesis/doc/main.typ

   ```
 ] <ddc_result>

-== Defending with only one compiler available
+== Defending with Only One Compiler Available

 In theory, there is no method to check whether a suspected compiler has been
 the subject of a 'trusting trust' attack in the absence of a second, trusted